-The American Water Works Associations (AWWA) estimates national cost to install treatment facilities and processes to remove PFOA and PFOS to EPA's proposed levels exceeds \$47 billion, which is approximately \$35 billion above what would be required to meet current state established PFAS limits (Black & Veatch study).
-Further, it will require more than \$700 million annually for operations and maintenance costs to test and monitor for compliance, which is \$500 million more than what would be required to meet current state-established PFAS limits.
-These dollar values are significantly higher than EPA's cost estimates.
-The cost of compliance (capital and operating costs) will be very specific to each system and is likely to be significant for some areas of the country.
+The American Water Works Associations (AWWA) estimates that the national cost to install treatment facilities and processes to remove PFOA and PFOS to EPA's proposed levels exceeds \$47 billion, will be approximately \$35 billion above the amount required to meet current state established PFAS limits (Black & Veatch study).
+Furthermore, it will require more than \$700 million annually for operations and maintenance costs to test and monitor for compliance; this is \$500 million more than the amount required to meet current state-established PFAS limits.
+These dollar values are significantly higher than the EPA's estimates.
+The cost of compliance (capital and operating costs) will be very specific to each system and is likely to be significant in the most affected areas of the country.
+At our September 2023 PFAS Symposium, AECOM estimated the PFAS market to amount to \$250+ billion of liability.

 - American Water Works (AWK), the nation's largest publicly-traded water utility, initially estimates over \$1 billion of capital investment to install additional treatment facilities over a 3 to 5-year period and \$50 million of annual operating expenses related to testing and treatment.
 The company believes that more than 100 of its existing drinking water treatment facilities will need to be upgraded to provide PFAS removal capability.
-AWK's operating utilities in most of its states are currently plaintiffs in the Multi-District Litigation against multiple PFAS manufacturers and believe that the ultimate responsibility for the cleanup of these contaminants should fall to those who created the problem. - SJW Corp (SJW) has initially estimated that PFAS compliance would cost \$170-190 million over the next 3-5 years, including \$120 million in Connecticut and \$50-70 million in California. - Essential Utilities (WTRG) has not yet disclosed an estimate but has been an early-mover to address the issue.
+AWK's operating utilities in most of its states are currently plaintiffs in the Multi-District Litigation against multiple PFAS manufacturers and believe that the ultimate responsibility for the cleanup of these contaminants should fall to those who created the problem. - SJW Corp (SJW) SJW Group plans to invest more than \$1.6 billion (\$332 million in 2024) in capital over the next five years to build and maintain its water and wastewater operations, which includes \$230 million to install PFAS treatment.
+SJW expects to comply with regulations and is a party to multiple class action lawsuits with PFAS manufacturers. - Essential Utilities (WTRG) WTRG's 2024-2028 capital program totals \$7.2 billion, which includes \$450 million for PFAS compliance.
 In 2020, WTRG set internal target of 13 parts per trillion for multiple PFAS chemicals compared to EPA health advisory level of 70 parts per trillion.
-In 2021, the company completed a state-of-the-art environmental laboratory, to test for PFAS chemicals in Pennsylvania, and advanced a litigation strategy to force the polluters to pay the cleanup costs.
+In 2021, the company completed a state-of-the-art environmental laboratory, to test for PFAS chemicals in PA, and advanced a litigation strategy to force the polluters to pay the cleanup costs.
 WTRG expects to complete mitigation by 2027.